-Voluntary Carbon Market Vs. Regulated Carbon Market
+Voluntary Carbon Market vs. Regulated Carbon Market: key differences

 Two different market-based approaches exist to set a price on carbon and push companies to decarbonize.

-Companies considered high-polluting, fall under the Regulated Carbon Market and are subjected to a CO emissions quota.
+Companies considered high-polluting, fall under the Regulated Carbon Market and are subjected to a CO₂ emissions quota.
 All companies can also voluntarily contribute to projects avoiding or capturing carbon emissions to account for their own footprint.

-• Created after the Kyoto Protocol in 1997, the Regulated Carbon Market sets a limit on the number of tonnes of CO₂ heavy polluters can emit.
+- Created after the Kyoto Protocol in 1997, the Regulated Carbon Market sets a limit on the number of tonnes of CO₂ heavy polluters can emit.
 Carbon allowances can be sold by companies which did not exceed their quotas and bought by those which have exceeded their cap.

-• Initiated under the UNFCCC in 2000, the Voluntary Carbon Market allows organizations and individuals with CO₂ emitting activities to take voluntary climate action by privately contributing to certified carbon removal and avoidance projects.
+- Initiated under the UNFCCC in 2000, the Voluntary Carbon Market allows organizations and individuals with CO₂ emitting activities to take voluntary climate action by privately contributing to certified carbon removal and avoidance projects.

-For more information on Carbon Removal Methods, download our guide.
+For more information on Carbon Removal Methods, download the guide.
 Both markets were designed to set a price on carbon, but they function differently.
 The object of this article is to compare their main characteristics.

 The Regulated Carbon Market